gdollard/jenkins-101/readme.md

 https://www.jenkins.io/doc/book/installing/docker/

-## alpine/socat container to forward traffic from Jenkins to Docker Desktop on Host Machine
+## alpine/socat container to forward traffic
+From Jenkins to Docker Desktop on Host Machine

 ## Why are we doing this?
 We want to set up an agent to run jobs, basically we don't want to run jobs on the Master node.
 So we set up an agent.
 This agent will run on my own machine (the docker host).
 But since Jenkins is running in its own container it cannot TCP out to my host so I pulled and ran the alpine/socat image.
 This image allows us to expose a tcp socket for accessing docker API on macOS.
 I use the IPAddress of this container process to forward to our Jenkins container.
 The agent is set up on this socat container.

 https://stackoverflow.com/questions/47709208/how-to-find-docker-host-uri-to-be-used-in-jenkins-docker-plugin